-An integral part of the GLPG function is to formally review past due and potential problem loans to determine which credits, if any, need to be charged off.
+An integral part of the GLPG function is to formally review and monitor past due and potential problem loans to determine which credits, if any, need to be charged off.
 The allowance for loan losses is reviewed quarterly to determine the amount necessary to maintain an adequate provision for credit losses.

-and to determine whether corrective action is required.
+Banking units and the GLPG regularly review the various segments of the credit portfolio on an enterprisewide basis to assess the impact of economic trends or specific events on the performance of the portfolio, and determine whether corrective action is required.
 The results of these reviews are reported to the Credit Committee and, when significant, to the Board.